Best Android Go Phones Android Central 2020

 - Best in Europe: Nokia 1 Plus

-Overall, the Nokia 1 stands out as the best Android Go phone.
-It's well-built, has LTE connectivity, and an FM radio.
+Overall, the Ulefone Note 7 stands out as the best Android Go phone.
+It has a modern design, a huge battery, and more.

 Best for Photography: Alcatel 1

 Alcatel is also in the Android Go game, and its latest offering is the Alcatel 1.
-This is another phone with a small 5-inch display, but unlike the Nokia 1, the Alcatel 1 has smaller bezels and a taller 18:9 form factor.
+The 5-inch display is great for one-handed use, but compared to the Ulefone Note 7, the bezels are noticeably larger.
 You get 8GB of storage out of the box, and while it's excellent that Alcatel allows you to expand it with a microSD card, we wish it went beyond the 32GB maximum.

 Although it may sound silly to say this for a phone that costs as little as the Alcatel 1 does, the real draw to this phone is its camera experience.
 You get a 5MP rear camera and 2MP selfie camera, and while there's nothing special about the sensors themselves, Alcatel's packed a ton of features into the phone's camera app.
 There's a Photo Booth mode that captures four pictures over three seconds in a photo booth-like setup.
 Also, there's an Instant Collage function that helps you easily create a collage of your photos and a One-Handed Mode that brings all of the camera's controls down to the bottom section of the display.